 This post may contain affiliate links, meaning that I may receive a commission at no cost to you if you use a link provided.
 All opinions shared are my own.
 You can review my full disclosure policy here.

-Empty Tomb Rolls (aka Resurrection Rolls) are delicious cinnamon-sugar sticky buns with a melting marshmallow inside.
+Empty Tomb Rolls (aka Resurrection Rolls or Hocus Pocus Buns) are delicious cinnamon-sugar sticky buns with a melting marshmallow inside.
 A family-friendly recipe that teaches the story of Easter.
 So easy to make with Rhodes rolls.

 *This post is brought to you by Rhodes Bake-N-Serv.
 Thanks for supporting the brands that make Dessert Now Dinner Later possible.

-These magic disappearing marshmallow rolls (aka Hocus Pocus Rolls) were something I was first introduced to in a home economics class in high school.
+These magic disappearing marshmallow rolls (aka Hocus Pocus Buns) were something I was first introduced to in a home economics class in high school.
 They’re so easy to make and super delicious.

 It wasn’t until a little later in life that I learned that these rolls were a symbolic recipe for Easter and the resurrection of Christ.